profshanks/profshanks.github.io/FYE_Retention.md

 There were two distinct phases to this work: data repair and dealing with null values.
 Both of these issues point toward issues with the survey itself.

-Data repair consisted of using other datasets to determine the identity of students based on bad ID numbers.
-The students' names & email addresses were used to locate the correct ID numbers.
-These ID numbers were critical because they are used to determine whether a student was retained for the following Fall semester.
+Data repair consisted of using other datasets to determine the identity of students who entered bad ID numbers.
+The students' names & email addresses were used to locate the correct ID numbers in other databases.
+These ID numbers were critical because they are used to determine whether or not a student was retained for the following Fall semester.
 Some of this work was not easily automated and had to be done by hand.

 Much of the remaining cleaning came down to dealing with null values.
 Since the survey did not require students to complete all of the questions (a clear flaw in the survey), there were numerous rows where values were simply missing.
 Since the dataset encompassed more than 80% of the students in the group to be studied, the fact that we lost 7% of the data through this first round of cleaning still leaves us with a highly-representative sample size.

 All data was converted to numeric values since that is what the Neural Network requires.

 ### Predictive Modeling with Probability Alone
-There is a clear difference between *identifying* the relative probability rates of student retention for different groups and *predicting* which individual students will depart.
+There is a clear difference between **identifying** the relative probability rates of student retention for different groups and **predicting** which individual students will depart.
 And that difference is fairly simple to calculate.

  [Demographics-Prob_Model.ipynb](/FYE_Retention/Demographics-Prob_Model.ipynb)